Operational K-theory

-\begin{remark} For a toric variety $X$, the natural map $K^\circ(X) \rightarrow KH_\circ(X)$ is split surjective \cite[Proposition~5.6]{chww} (see also Remark~\ref{r.kh} below).
-If the map $KH_\circ(X) \rightarrow \opk^\circ(X)$ were also surjective, then it would follow that every operational $K$-theory class on a toric variety would come from a perfect complex.
-If, furthermore, every coherent sheaf on $X$ is a quotient of a vector bundle, as is the case when $X$ is smooth or quasi-projective, then every class in $\opk^\circ(X)$ would come from a difference of vector bundles.)
+For a toric variety $X$, the natural map $K^\circ(X) \rightarrow KH^\circ(X)$ is split surjective \cite[Proposition~5.6]{chww}.
+If the map $KH^\circ(X) \to \opk^\circ(X)$ is also surjective, then we have a surjection $K^\circ(X) \to \opk^\circ(X)$.
+(If, in addition, every coherent sheaf on $X$ is a quotient of a vector bundle, as is the case when $X$ is smooth or quasi-projective, then every class in $\opk^\circ(X)$ comes from a difference of vector bundles.)
 In Theorem~\ref{t.toric3fold}, we prove that for a three-dimensional toric variety, the map $KH^\circ(X) \to \opk^\circ(X)$ is indeed surjective.
 As mentioned earlier, it is not known whether such a variety carries a nontrivial vector bundle.
 However, the preceding observations, combined with Theorem~\ref{t:simple-duality}, show that it does have nontrivial perfect complexes:

 \begin{theorem} For any complete three-dimensional toric variety $X$ over an algebraically closed field, the map $K^\circ(X) \to \Hom(K_\circ(X),\ZZ)$ is surjective.
 In particular, $K^\circ(X)$ is nontrivial. \end{theorem}

 Theorem~\ref{t.toric-nontrivial} can be understood as complementary to results of Gharib and Karu \cite{gharib-karu}.
 We find a finitely generated subgroup of nontrivial classes in $K^\circ(X)$, for an arbitrary complete toric threefold by lifting from $KH^\circ(X)$; they find a nontrivial $k$-vector space in the kernel of the map $K^\circ(X) \to KH^\circ(X)$, for many interesting examples of complete toric threefolds.

 In the body of the paper, we work equivariantly, with respect to an action of a split torus $T$.
-Theorems~\ref{t:intro-smooth} and \ref{t:simple-duality} are the special cases of Theorems~\ref{t:smooth} and {t:duality}, respectively, where the torus is trivial.
+Theorems~\ref{t:intro-smooth} and \ref{t:simple-duality} are the special cases of Theorems~\ref{t:smooth} and \ref{t:duality}, respectively, where the torus is trivial.
 Theorem~\ref{t:intro-homotopy} is the special case of Theorem~\ref{t:homotopy} where both the torus and the affine bundle are trivial.
 The last of our main results addresses the special case that initially motivated this project, the equivariant $K$-theory of a singular toric variety.